WindMillCode/portal-sample-admin-dashboard/testing/TESTS.md

 * test that when I complted the quest the game is finished
 * test that when I click instructions, I am brought to the instructions page

-## users
+## table
-* tests that billing and shipping values make sense
+* tests that related values make sense
+* test that during sorting and pagination values still delete appropriately

+### Table Update
+* make sure lookup key is seperate from the actual updated resource

 # Unit Tests